Carol Jackson: Reception

 In March 1995, a reporter from Inside Soap said "The Square's toughest mum, and David's ex-girlfriend Carol Jackson, has got a few secrets of her own, considering she's had four children by four different men."
 They predicted that it would not be long before Carol's past caught up with her.
 In July 2015, Gary Gillatt of Inside Soap praised Coulson's acting as Carol came to terms with her mental and physical scars following her mastectomy, "Wasn't Lindsey Coulson amazing in EastEnders this week?
 The script was uncompromising, the acting first rate.
 Bravo EastEnders!"

 Since Carol's exit in 1999, writer Dorothy Hobson used Carol's continued absence on-screen despite numerous upsets in her children's lives as indicative of lack of realism in soaps.
 She believed Carol's absence during Sonia's motherhood detracted from the storyline.
 She added "you knew she might be judgemental towards Sonia, but she would have sorted out her problems and supported her as a mother."

 Coulson was nominated for "Best Supporting Actress" at the 1997 Inside Soap Awards.
 She was nominated in the Best Serial Drama Performance category at the 16th National Television Awards in 2011 for her portrayal of Carol.
 Coulson won 'Best Dramatic' performance at the 2000 British Soap Awards.
 She was also nominated for 'Best Actress' and 'Best Dramatic Performance' at the 2011 awards, and for 'Best Actress' at the 2011 Inside Soap Awards.
-In March 2011, EastEnders won in the Soaps and Continuing Drama category at the Royal Television Society Programme Awards, and the judges praised Coulson's portrayal of Carol, saying the soap was "A real class above the rest with a stunning central performance from Lindsay Coulson."
+In March 2011, EastEnders won in the Soaps and Continuing Drama category at the Royal Television Society Programme Awards, and the judges praised Coulson's portrayal of Carol, saying the soap was "A real class above the rest with a stunning central performance from Lindsey Coulson."
 Anne Leask from the Sunday Mirror branded Carol a "dark and brooding put-upon single mum" who was desperate to get married.

 During the episode dated 30 July 2015, Carol visited Max in prison.
 Carol called Max a "bastard", which sparked complaints.
 In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Carol 48th on their ranked list of the Best EastEnders characters of all time, calling her a "tough-as-boots mum who'd punch your lights out if you crossed her".

-In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Carol 48th on their ranked list of the best EastEnders characters of all time, calling her a "tough-as-boots mum" and saying that she would "punch your lights out if you crossed her".
 Kyle O'Sullivan from the same publication called Carol "Fierce, loud and determined".